lindsaysmoore/KaggleBikeChallenge/README.md

 # KaggleBikeChallenge
 This repository is my analysis of some data from kaggle that looks at bike rentals over time.
+Results would be 2nd place in challenge.

 Here I've included the csv files and two jupyter notebooks, one that performs a longitudinal analysis of only the time-series element of the data and the other that does a more traditional machine learning prediction after restructuring the data.
 My impression is that the standard approach to analyzing these data are all machine learning approaches, but when I first looked at the data I wanted to look at only the time dependence to see if I could get something out of that.